Wilkopolis/Projects/README.md

   Roguelike - This is a straight, barebones javascript ascii roguelike.
 The help/wiki sections are incomplete and most of the features aren't fully implemented.
 Some places in the code are well factored and readable.
 Other places are hard coded numbers like 25.
 I'm actually quite exited about this project as I hope to release it some day. qweadzxc to move.

 #C#
   Some projects I worked on over the years.
 Early game attempts.
-ICS.cs is an instruction set I made for a school project that words with an 8 bit word.
+ICS.cs is an instruction set I made for a school project that works with an 8 bit word.

 #C++
   This is a raytrace renderer that produces images given a scene file and a final resolution.
 It has reflection, refraction, light falloff, shadow casting, the works.
 I included some final renders.
 This was for a school project.
 I filled out the functions for the rendering, the data structures were all provided.